PostHog/posthog.com/contents/docs/user-guides/lifecycle.md

 Now that you have an overview of your lifecycle, you can now dig into ares which look problematic.
 In our graph we can see a big drop in active users on the 23 October.
 If you click on the graph of "Dormant users," we will show you the users who became dormant here:

-With the information from this graph in mind you may want to dig deeper to understand the following questions.
+With the information from this graph in mind, you may want to dig deeper to understand the following questions.
 Our [Retention](link to docs here) tool is better for answering this.
 - Is our product getting better or worse over time?
 Are users being retained better and experiencing value over longer-term periods?
 - Where is the loss of users coming from?
 Are users being lost from recent time periods or is it users who signed up / started using the feature a long time ago?